Teaching and Learning Resource Center

 • If you have students who are working on iPads and tablets or who will not have Wi-Fi access for the duration of the exam, work with your department or college leaders to make alternative arrangements for those students.

-• Proctorio may not be accessible for students who are completing their coursework from other countries.
+• Honorlock may not be accessible for students who are completing their coursework from other countries.
 Additionally, you may want to consider adjustments to your scheduled exam window if you have students in other time zones or overseas.

-• Proctorio does not meet ADA requirements for accessibility.
+• Honorlock does not meet ADA requirements for accessibility.
 If you have students who require accommodations, work with the Office of Student Life Disability Services to develop an accommodation plan with an alternative form of proctoring.

 Proctoring an Exam in ExamSoft